 Following a competitive procurement process, Jacobs was retained in January 2019 to perform the above tasks as a third-party, professional consultant.
 An Advisors group was created to review and comment on all phases of the study.
 The District sponsored a round of outreach meetings in March throughout the region served by the District to inform customer and stakeholders for the upcoming study.
 Then a series of four workshops in April, May, June, and July with the Executive Committee, and another round of outreach meetings in August and September to discuss possible rate increases (see Appendix A).
+Following the workshops, questions were raised by various stakeholders.
+The stakeholder questions and answers are also provided in Appendix A.

 SECWCD's current ratemaking philosophy is largely defined by the approaches used in this Study, which reflect industry-standard methodologies using best practices published by the American Water Works Association and/or Reclamation (or other methodologies and best practices, as appropriate).
-Jacobs also provided guidance throughout the process relating to financial best-practices and policies, which are provided in Appendix B.
+Jacobs also provided guidance throughout the process relating to financial best-practices and policies, which are provided in Appendix B. The final policies that were adopted by the Board are also provided in Appendix B.